MicrosoftDocs/learn/learn-pr/wwl-azure/troubleshoot-authentication-access-control/includes/1-introduction.md

 You work as an administrator looking after your company’s Azure Active Directory (Azure AD) authentication and access control.
-Because authentication and access control is crucial to the robust, secure, and effective functioning of both Azure-based and hybrid systems, it is essential that you can react both proactively and reactively to any authentication and authorization issues.
+Because authentication and access control is crucial to the robust, secure, and effective functioning of both Azure-based and hybrid systems, you can react both proactively and reactively to any authentication and authorization issues.

 Microsoft Azure has a sophisticated authentication and access control system to provide high security.
-Azure AD authentication includes self-service password reset, multifactor authentication, hybrid integration, and passwordless authentication.
+Azure AD authentication includes self-service password reset, multi-factor authentication, hybrid integration, and passwordless authentication.

 In this module, you’ll learn how to troubleshoot a deployment of Azure AD that is based entirely in the cloud and a hybrid deployment of Azure AD that is part cloud-based and part on-premises.
-You will also learn how to troubleshoot authorization issues when using Microsoft Azure.
+You'll also learn how to troubleshoot authorization issues when using Microsoft Azure.

 ## Learning objectives